chipsalliance/VeeRwolf/README.md

 4. Add the cores directory as a FuseSoC core library `fusesoc library add swervolf ../cores`
 5. Make sure you have verilator installed to run the simulation. **Note** This requires at least version 3.918.
 The version that is shipped with Ubuntu 18.04 will NOT work

+## Running the SoC

+The SweRVolf SoC can be run in simulation or on hardware (Digilent Nexys A7 currently supported).
+In either case FuseSoC is used to launch the simulation or build and run the FPGA build.
+To select what to run, use the `fusesoc run` command with the `--target` parameter.
+To run in simulation use

+    fusesoc run --target=sim swervolf

+To build (and optionally program) an image for a Nexys A7 board, run

+    fusesoc run --target=nexys_a7 swervolf

+All targets support different compile- and run-time options.
+To see all options for a target run

+    fusesoc run --target=$TARGET swervolf --help

+To list all available targets, run

+    fusesoc core show swervolf

 ### Run a precompiled example in simulation

+In simulation, SweRVolf supports preloading an application to memory with the `--ram_init_file` parameter.
+SweRVolf comes bundled with some example applications in the `sw` directory.

-At this point we can now build the simulation model and run the bundled Zephyr Hello world example in a simulator. `fusesoc run --target=sim swervolf --ram_init_file=../cores/Cores-SweRVolf/sw/zephyr_hello.vh`.
+To build the simulation model and run the bundled Zephyr Hello world example in a simulator. `fusesoc run --target=sim swervolf --ram_init_file=../cores/Cores-SweRVolf/sw/zephyr_hello.vh`.

 After running the above command, the simulation model should be built and run.
 At the end it will output